shohinsan/JinuAI/README.md

 │   └── 📄 agent_tool.py
 ```

-## Summary
+## Project Philosophy

-The idea behind this repository is not only for the author to research and implement appropriate machine learning tools, but also to move from simply outlining the elements of working with AI to applying them effectively as part of a continuous cycle.
-The process begins with **awareness**, where the author focuses on understanding goals, the platforms being used, and how best to delegate tasks between humans and AI.
-Building on that foundation, it moves into **description**, clearly defining what is wanted, how the AI should approach the work, and how it should behave during collaboration.
-With outputs in hand, the author then turns to **discernment**, carefully evaluating the quality of the product, the soundness of the process, and the effectiveness of the AI’s performance.
-Finally, the cycle is completed with **diligence**, ensuring thoughtful use of AI systems, maintaining transparency about their role, and taking responsibility for the outputs deployed.
+This repository is designed not just for research and implementation of machine learning tools, but also to support a continuous cycle of applied AI collaboration:
+Awareness – Understanding goals, platforms, and how to delegate effectively between humans and AI.
+Description – Defining expectations, task approaches, and AI collaboration behavior.
+Discernment – Evaluating the quality of outputs, the soundness of processes, and AI performance.
+Diligence – Ensuring responsible use of AI, maintaining transparency, and taking accountability for deployed outputs.